 How to drive B2B marketing results on Twitter: Through tailored audiences and re-marketing, reach prospects who have already expressed interest in your business.
 Target ad campaigns to website or mobile app visitors or upload your own list of prospect email addresses and phone numbers.

 Over 288,000 CEOs use Twitter to connect with customers, develop influence and show thought leadership.9

 Like Twitter, YouTube has become less popular with B2B marketers than it once was, but it still ranks as the fourth most important channel by which to distribute content.10 While the once ubiquitous social sharing platform has faced stiff competition from Twitter and Facebook native video in recent years, it remains a great video search engine.11

-How to Drive Results: Optimize your video for maximum exposure so that your videos will display prominently in Google search results, drawing in more traffic and establishing your brand as the “go-to expert.”12 Focus on educational or how-to videos that explain your business’s unique value proposition.13 Keep them under three minutes long with optimized titles, relevant keywords in your tags, and a corresponding transcript.
+How to drive B2B marketing results on YouTube: Optimize your video for maximum exposure so that your videos will display prominently in Google search results, drawing in more traffic and establishing your brand as the “go-to expert.”12 Focus on educational or how-to videos that explain your business’s unique value proposition.13 Keep them under three minutes long with optimized titles, relevant keywords in your tags, and a corresponding transcript.
 Lastly, use unobtrusive YouTube annotations with strong calls to action that promote your website or latest product offer.14

 A well-optimized video can be displayed prominently on Google, drawing in even more traffic and helping you to establish yourself as the go-to expert.15